pintorem/ML-Ensemble-Transferable-Attack/README.md

 - Momentum Iterative-Fast Gradient Sign Method (MI-FGSM)

 ## Results
 These tests have been performed considering only the first 100 samples of CIFAR-10.
-Note that the ensemble skips 13 out of 100 samples.

 | **Attack**   | **Loss**                 | **Adversarial Examples\*** | **Attack Success Rate\*** |
 |--------------|--------------------------|-----------------------------|----------------------------|